-Whether you are considering to carry out your rehab treatment as an inpatient or an outpatient, the Executive Rehab Guide is here to ensure you receive the correct advice and support.
+Whether you are considering carrying out your rehab treatment as an inpatient or an outpatient, the Executive Rehab Guide is here to ensure you receive the correct advice and support.

 Alcoholism is an extremely common disease, in England alone there are an estimated 586,780 dependent drinkers, and only 18% of these people receive treatment.

-As a free and professional guide, it is our belief that every person is entitled to receive the best care and aftercare support to help them recover from their problem.
+As a free and professional guide, we believe that every person is entitled to receive the best care and aftercare support to help them recover from their problem.

 Call 0808 274 6351 to get help today.